benhhopkins/benhhopkins.github.io/pages/ten2y2k/ten2y2k.md

 <div class="sidebar-container">
 <div class="sidebar-text">

 We were inspired by the jam theme to make dice rolls part of the level up screen.
 [Boz](https://boz-float.itch.io/) created a neat mechanic where 3 dice are rolled on each level up, which the player can allocate to slots that increase weapon and upgrade power.
-It adds some depth to your levelling decisions, on top of figuring out how to maximize synergy betweeen your weapons and upgrades.
+It adds some depth to your leveling decisions, on top of figuring out how to maximize synergy between your weapons and upgrades.

 </div>
 <div class="sidebar-media overflow-right">